rnaudi/metrics/sre_math.md

 severity: warning
 ```

-**Key**: At low traffic, require longer duration OR multiple windows to confirm.
+At low traffic, require longer duration OR multiple windows to confirm.

 ---